chriswill/serilog-sinks-azureblobstorage/README.md

 ```
 This configuration would post a new batch of events every 15 seconds, unless there were 10 or more events to post, in which case they would post before the time limit.

+### Development

+Do not use the Azure Storage Emulator as a development tool, because it does not support Append Blobs.
+Instead, use [Azurite](https://github.com/Azure/Azurite), which is Microsoft new tool for local storage emulation.

 ### JSON configuration